AlexPapagre/CacheMemories/README.md

 DomesDedomenwn is a program that implements a cache memory simulation.

-This version supports the LRU and MRU cache types.
+This version supports the LRU and MRU cache types and the Hit/Miss function.

 ## Usage